kirjavascript/TetrisGYM/README_v4.md

 Allow more fine control over aspects of gameplay.

-This is a config option only, and will enable debug mode globally.
+This is a config option only, and will enable the block tool globally.

-When enabled, press start to go into debug mode.
+When enabled, press start to use the editors.

 ### Level Editor